-- The deadline for submission of technical information (section A of the proforma) is 5pm on 14 May 2021. - Submissions must be emailed to box.pennine.tender@nationalgrideso.com and consist of: - Pennine tender submission proforma - Pennine proforma appendix - Pennine DRC data template - Feedback on the standard contract terms must be submitted no later than 28 May 2021 to box.pennine.tender@nationalgrideso.com - NGESO will work with the TO and DNOs to conduct a technical assessment and return the proforma (with a completed section B) to participants on 4 October 2021 - The deadline for submission of commercial information (section C of the proforma) is 5pm on 15 November 2021. - Submissions must be made on the proforma and emailed to box.pennine.tender@nationalgrideso.com and consist of: - · Pennine tender submission proforma - Pennine proforma appendix - · Pennine appendix Contract declaration - NGESO will review the submissions and publish the tender outcome by 14 January 2022.
+- The deadline for submission of technical information (section A of the proforma) is 5pm on 14 May 2021. - Submissions must be emailed to box.pennine.tender@nationalgrideso.com and consist of: - Pennine tender submission proforma - Pennine proforma appendix - Pennine DRC data template - Feedback on the standard contract terms must be submitted no later than 28 May 2021 to box.pennine.tender@nationalgrideso.com - NGESO will work with the TO and DNOs to conduct a technical assessment and return the proforma (with a completed section B) to participants on 4 October 2021 - The deadline for submission of commercial information is 5pm on 15 November 2021. - Submissions must be emailed to box.pennine.tender@nationalgrideso.com and consist of: - Pennine Programme Capability documentation - Questionnaire Excel spreadsheet - Confidentiality agreement - Non-Collusion agreement - Pennine tender submission proforma v2 (section C) - Pennine Contract Declaration - NGESO will review the submissions and publish the tender outcome by 14 January 2022.